The Top 5 Best Forearm Exercises

 To perform regular wrist curls, your forearms should rest on the bench palms-up.
 You will slowly lower the bar by extending your wrists backward, stretching your flexors.
 Once you reach a full stretch, you should flex your flexors and curl your wrists so that the bar moves up and towards your face.
 For an extra finger workout, some people like to uncurl their fingers slightly at the bottom of the movement, letting the bar slide down to the tips, then curl the fingers back up tight before starting the wrist curl.
 I personally prefer the added finger curl.

 To perform reverse wrist curls, your forearms should rest on the bench palms-down.
 You will slowly lower the bar by curling your wrists forward and stretching your extensors.
 Once you reach a full stretch, you should flex your extensors, curling wrists up and back towards your face.
-Try not to extend your wrists so far back the the weight goes over or in back of your wrists, as this would remove the tension from the top of the lift.
-I’m not that flexible anyway, so I don’t have to worry about it. =)
+Try not to extend your wrists so far back the weight goes over or in back of your wrists, as this would remove the tension from the top of the lift.
+I’m not that flexible anyway, so I don’t have to worry about it.

-Integrating Forearm Training Into Your Workout
+Integrating Forearm Training into Your Workout

-Pick one exercise that isolates the forearms and pick another exercises that also targets the biceps.
+Pick one exercise that isolates the forearms and pick another exercise that also targets the biceps.
 Use those exercises in one workout, then choose a different pair of exercises for your next workout.
 Try to repeat each exercise at least once a week.
 Just remember the forearms can still be overtrained if you incorporate too much direct forearm work into a routine with a ton of pulling and rowing.

 Additional Forearm Training Strategies